 Bangkok Situation Update

-The anti-government rally is still taking place at the designated protest site and the immediate areas.
+The anti-government demonstration is still taking place at the designated protest site and the immediate areas.
 Tourists in Bangkok should avoid travelling to areas near the demonstration site including the Government House, the Parliament Building and its vicinity.
-The protests are directed at Members of Parliament and other political figures.
+The protests are directed at the Prime Minister and other political figures.
 These incidents are limited to the administrative centre of Bangkok.

-Except Suvarnabhumi Airport area, hotels and other travel-related infrastructure and services including the rest of Thailand airports, all rail services and roadways operate as normal.
+Except Suvarnabhumi and Don Muang Airports, hotels and other travel-related infrastructure and services including the rest of Thailand airports, all rail services and roadways operate as normal.
 Only certain roads around the Government House area remains closed.
 Traffic delays towards Vibhavadi-Rangsit Road and Suvarnabhumi Airport may occur - a road journey to related areas must be planned carefully.

 For Breaking News on real-time Bangkok Situation, please visit www.bangkokpost.com